Ellie Moon: Career

 Moon wrote What I Call Her, which premiered in 2018 at Crow's Theatre and This Was the World, which was performed in 2020 at Tarragon Theatre.

 Moon wrote the screenplay for, and starred in, the 2022 feature film Adult Adoption, which was directed by Karen Knox and premiered at the Glasgow Film Festival in 2022.
 The film follows Rosy (Moon), an adult former foster child who was never adopted and turns to an online service in search of a parent figure.

 Moon was a playwright-in-residence at the Tarragon Theatre for several years.

+In 2026, Moon's second feature film as screenwriter and lead, Young Female Playwright, premiered.
+It played at the Toronto International Film Festival and Cinequest Film & Creativity Festival, where it won the New Visions Award.
+Also that year, Moon was announced as part of the cast of Everybody Wants to F*ck Me, a comedy-thriller starring Taron Egerton, produced by LuckyChap.

 Reception

 Simon Houpt, writing for The Globe and Mail, called Moon's Asking For It a "sly, intelligent piece of documentary theatre".

 Martha Schabas, writing for The Globe and Mail, wrote What I Call Her was "something between insufferable and incredible", noting that "The real marvel here might be how good Moon is at getting under our skin.
 Her writing demands a kind of interpolation. ...
 [T]he way this intensity manipulates our understanding of the material, not to mention how it plays upon our sympathies, is the mark of some serious art."
 Carly Maga, writing for the Toronto Star, said that "Moon has something to say, and she's going to say it loud and fast.
 With some sculpting and restraint, she'll be a force".

 Adult Adoption was named a Globe and Mail Critic's Pick and was later featured as one of their “favourite films of 2023".

+Rachel Ho, reviewing Young Female Playwright for Exclaim!, wrote that "Moon's talents as a performer and screenwriter have been on display within Canada's indie film scene for a few years now, and her star will only continue to rise as she creates thoughtful and earnest work".